MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 The ID of the PSTN partner providing the phone number.

 ### PstnPartnerName
-The name of the PSTN partner
+The name of the PSTN partner.

 ### TelephoneNumber
 The phone number.
 The number is always displayed with prefixed "+", even if it was not assigned using prefixed "+".